Contents

 Natural Light.

-Residences are becoming greener.
-Saving energy is a significant cornerstone of residential LEED accreditation.
-LEED houses consume to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into houses, reducing the amount of synthetic light needed in a house.
+Homes are becoming greener.
+Conserving energy is a significant cornerstone of residential LEED accreditation.
+LEED houses use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into homes, reducing the amount of synthetic light required in a home.

 Heat Gain When Required.